 What makes good localisation better?

-- Implement NAP in footer/top of the pages.
+- Implement NAP in the footer/top of the pages.

 - Add the country name in the title, description and copy.